eduvpn/documentation/2FA.md

 the admin portal for that particular user.

 If access to the admin portal is not available (anymore), the 2FA enrollment can also be removed manually.
+The example below will remove the OTP for the user `foo`:

     $ sudo sqlite3 /var/lib/vpn-server-api/db.sqlite

-Perform the following query to remove the OTP secret for the user `foo`:
+    SQLite version 3.7.17 2013-05-20 00:56:22
+    Enter ".help" for instructions

-    DELETE FROM otp WHERE user_id='foo';
+    Enter SQL statements terminated with a ";" sqlite> DELETE FROM otp WHERE user_id='foo';
+    sqlite> .q